vlobzakov/clamav/text/description.md

-This is a Clamav installer that will allow you to update the clamav database and launch scans for the full Node.
+This is a Clamav installer that will allow you to update the clamav database and launch scans.
-Simply select **Freshclam** in the Buttons once installed to update the recognition DB.
+Simply select **Scan Now** on the Addon once to get the options for scanning.
-And **Scan Now** to launch a full Scan of the Node.

 **Note:**
-* The Scan will directly remove all infected Files.
-Even if False-Positive!
+* DO NO use expert mode if you are not sure on what you are doing!
-* The Scan will severely load your node and it might be slow to respond during the scan.
+* The Scan will severely load your node and it might be slow to respond during the scan or even be unresponsive.
 * There is **NO** automatic Scanning.
-Only when you utilise the **Scan Now** Button.
+Only when you utilise the **Scan Now** Button is anything done.